danthemanzx/crawl-custom-survival/README.md

 ***
 ### Custom Gamemode
 This server uses a custom coded survival gamemode, where players in spectator mode can control mobs.
-Once a player dies, they will respawn in spectator mode where they must kill another player to become a player
+Once a player dies, they will respawn in spectator mode where they must kill another player; to become a player.